On rigid varieties with projective reduction: Semistable Reduction of Coherent Sheaves

 \begin{lemm} Let \(F\) be a coherent sheaf on \(X\).
 The following are equivalent: \leavevmode \begin{enumerate} \item \(F\) is pure; \item There is a formal model of \(F\) which is pure; \item Any formal model of \(F\) is pure. \end{enumerate} \end{lemm}

-\begin{proof} This lemma follows immediately from the fact that the category of coherent subsheaves in \(F\) with morphisms being inclusions and the category of finitely presented subsheaves in \(\mathcal{F}\) with \(\mathcal{O}\)-flat quotient and morphisms being inclusions are equivalent.
-With one direction functor being intersecting with \(\mathcal{F}\) and the functor of taking generic fiber in the reverse direction. \end{proof}
+This lemma follows immediately from the fact that the category of coherent subsheaves in \(F\) with morphisms being inclusions and the category of finitely presented subsheaves in \(\mathcal{F}\) with \(\mathcal{O}\)-flat quotient and morphisms being inclusions are equivalent.
+With one direction functor being intersecting with \(\mathcal{F}\) and the functor of taking generic fiber in the reverse direction.
+For the sake of completeness, let us record a proof below.

+\begin{proof} It suffices to show that given \(\mathcal{F}\), formal model of \(F\), \(F\) is pure if and only if \(\mathcal{F}\) is pure.
+This is because formal model of a coherent sheaf always exists.